Bird Watching Hot Spots on the Maryland, Delaware Eastern Shore

 A few miles south of Ocean City, Maryland, you can see what the overbuilt resort must have once looked like - pristine beaches, pine woods, rolling sad dunes, and salt marshes.

 Check out migratory birds and winter pelagics like the gannets that can be viewed flying over the ocean.
-A couple of surprise visitors were documented at Assateague in the past year including a Brown booby, and a White faced ibis.
-During the winter of 08-09, a Snowy Owl as spotted and photographed in the dunes.
+A couple of surprise visitors were documented at Assateague in the past few years including a Brown booby, and a White faced ibis.
+Snowy owls have been spotted and photographed in the dunes in winter.

 Blackwater Wildlife Refuge, Maryland